PeterMylemans/learning-websockets/README.md

 The client uses React + Typescript in a standard create-react-app setup, while the server uses Spring (Boot) + Kotlin.

+On the front-end side, the code is pretty straight forward.
+Proxying the websocket through the development server to the backend service, required some trial and error but the resulting code in `client/setupProxy.js` is quite stable.

+In the back-end you'll find most code documented with some hints about what is happening.
+A good place to start are the `WebSocketConfig.kt` and `GreetingController.kt`.

 ## Demo time

 1. Start your Spring Boot based server by running `Server.kt` in the server project.